 Receiving an invitation to a formal black-tie event can make you feel as excited as Cinderella…. until you have to figure out what to wear.
-If you’re in a panic over black-tie dress code because you’re not sure what that means, relax!
+If you’re in a panic over the black-tie dress code because you’re not sure what that means, relax!
 Here’s how to interpret black-tie for women, with suggestions for gala gowns that will make you look like royalty!

 What is Black Tie?

 Black tie formal refers to a social function that takes place after 6 p.m.
-You may be requested to dress black tie for an evening wedding reception, a gala charity event, a formal business party, an awards ceremony, etc. Men are expected to wear tuxedos, and women customarily wear long formal gowns, although these days, some cocktail dresses are permitted ( see details below).
+You may be requested to dress in a black tie for an evening wedding reception, a gala charity event, a formal business party, an awards ceremony, etc. Men are expected to wear tuxedos, and women customarily wear long formal gowns, although these days, some cocktail dresses are permitted ( see details below).

 How do I know if I’ve got it right?

 The easiest way to grasp what to wear is to think of the Red Carpet at the Academy Awards.
 If you can imagine your dress at the Oscars, then it should fit right in at a black-tie charity gala.
 There are many formal dresses for women over 40 out there, so don’t panic!

 Some key things to keep in mind when creating your look

 1. Be Glamorous

 Any function with a black-tie dress code means you are expected to go all out.
 This is as formal as you are likely to get, so dress fancy.
 Go ahead and wear some sparkle and shine, a bit of sheer or some embellishment, but don’t overdo it to the point of being tacky.
 This is the time for classic elegance.

 There’s no sense looking like a queen if you can’t even sit down.
 Avoid dresses that are too tight, revealing, or scratchy.
 Make sure you can walk in your shoes long before you step out the door.